Spectral Guard False Positive Rate (FPR)

 - Only 2‑D weight matrices (FFN blocks, attention projections, embeddings) are evaluated; 1‑D LayerNorm parameters are explicitly excluded from spectral monitoring.
 LayerNorm coverage is provided by invariants (presence checks) and activation‑based RMT (CI/Release); VE captures any aggregate performance shift.

-- Balanced tier uses the Benjamini–Hochberg procedure (
+- Balanced tier stores Benjamini-Hochberg metadata (

-method = "bh", α = 0.05, m = 4 families) with per-family caps{ffn: 3.849, attn: 3.018, embed: 1.05, other: 0.0},sigma_quantile = 0.95, andmax_caps = 5, yielding ≤5% WARN rate on null runs (stored intiers.yaml).
-Scope isall, so FFN, attention, embeddings, and other 2‑D weights are all monitored. - Conservative tier applies Bonferroni (
+method = "bh", alpha = 0.05, m = 4 families) with per-family caps{ffn: 3.849, attn: 3.018, embed: 1.05, other: 0.0},sigma_quantile = 0.95, andmax_caps = 5.
+Scope isall, so FFN, attention, embeddings, and other 2-D weights are all monitored.
+The Gaussian-tail FPR interpretation is defensible for the calibrated high-kappa families (ffn,attnin the packaged policy).
+The lowerembedandothercaps are sentinel thresholds and can exceed a 5% Gaussian tail if interpreted alone. - Conservative tier applies Bonferroni (

 method = "bonferroni", α = 0.000625, m = 4) with caps{ffn: 3.849, attn: 2.6, embed: 2.8, other: 2.8},sigma_quantile = 0.90, andmax_caps = 3, keeping WARNs within the calibrated budget.
-Scope isffnin the shipped tier policies, so only FFN blocks are actively budgeted under the Conservative spectral guard. - Deadband δ suppresses flicker around the cap: Balanced records δ = 0.10,
+Scope isffnin the included tier policies, so only FFN blocks are actively budgeted under the Conservative spectral guard. - Deadband δ suppresses flicker around the cap: Balanced records δ = 0.10,

 Conservative δ = 0.05, surfaced in reports via

-spectral.summary.deadband. - reports expose the calibrations under
+spectral.summary.deadband. - reports expose the policy under

 - Empirical histograms of should be approximately standard normal; heavy tails → raise or use robust (MAD-scaled).